danielfone/chchruby-compsoc-library/README.md

 You can pick and choose and tackle the specs in any order you like, but there are a couple that require other failing specs fixed first.
 Once you've chosen a spec to fix, remove the pending tag, run the spec again and read the error message.
 Then start coding!
 You win when we achieve world peace.
 In lieu of that, a passing test suite can also be fairly satisfying.

+If you really want a challenge, there are bugs in the app not covered in the test suite. >:-)

 [^1]: If you're using OS X or linux, you can replace `bundle exec command` with       `bin/command` for the instructions above.